habby-bit/ReadMeGenerator/README.md

   In order to use this app:

   1. Run `npm install` to install the `inquirer` package dependency.
-  2. Run `nod index.js` to invoke the app.
+  2. Run `node index.js` to invoke the app.

   ## Usage